monsterenergy22/Unsolicited-Travel-Policy/Section 2 -  CONUS Travel Policy.md

   - Estimated cost

  The itinerary information is important for the command to provide personnel accountability and the information will be input into the emergency action center (EAC) travel database by the supervisor as required.
 Additionally it allows the supervisor to intervene and deny travel which conflicts with other command duties.
- The estimated cost and daily itinerary allows the supervisor to quickly determine if the proposed travel meets the generual purpose as described in the project lead approval, above.
+ The estimated cost and daily itinerary allows the supervisor to quickly determine if the proposed travel meets the general purpose as described in the project lead approval, above.

 ## 2.2 DTS Orders Policy

 The traveler will follow the DTS guidelines to create DTS orders.
 The traveler will not sign the DTS orders prior to obtaining supervisor approval.
-When DTS orders are signed by the traveler money is obligated, so waiting for supervisor approval ensures both that the suprvisor approves of the travel and also that the supervisor is expecting orders to authorize.
+When DTS orders are signed by the traveler money is obligated, so waiting for supervisor approval ensures both that the supervisor approves of the travel and also that the supervisor is expecting orders to authorize.

 The traveler may begin, but not sign, DTS orders in order to obtain cost estimate information before supervisor approval.
 Another valuable tool for cost estimate information is TraX (available from the DTS site).